-- 1. Quarterly reviewed the financial statements and annual financial statements already examined and verified by the external auditor, by reviewing them together with the executives and external auditor regarding the accuracy and completeness of the documents as well as the sufficiency of disclosure.
+1. Quarterly reviewed the financial statements and annual financial statements already examined and verified by the external auditor, by reviewing them together with the executives and external auditor regarding the accuracy and completeness of the documents as well as the sufficiency of disclosure.
 Members of the Audit Committee gave their opinions in compliance with the external auditor that the Company's financial statements were appropriately accurate according to the generally accepted accounting standards and were preparing according to the accounting standards.
-In addition, the Audit Committee considered and provided advice on improvement of the accounting practices of the Company and its subsidiary so as to be in compliance with the new accounting standards that will be effective for accounting periods commencing on or after 1 January 2014. - 2.
-Reviewed the adequacy of the internal control, following the monitor and evaluation guidelines set by the SEC.
+In addition, the Audit Committee considered and provided advice on improvement of the accounting practices of the Company and its subsidiary so as to be in compliance with the new accounting standards that will be effective for accounting periods commencing on or after 1 January 2014.

+2. Reviewed the adequacy of the internal control, following the monitor and evaluation guidelines set by the SEC.
 The Audit Committee's opinions were consistent with the internal audit; that the Company has adequate internal control and appropriate to the nature of the Company's business.
-The Audit Committee found no significant weaknesses or deficiencies. - 3.
-Considered the internal audit plan, which covering both the Company and its subsidiary; and also made recommendations to them to perform their jobs even more effectively and efficiently. - 4.
-Reviewed the Company's compliance with the securities and exchange laws, Stock Exchange of Thailand's requirement and laws related to the Company's business; and the Audit Committee concluded that no significant issues regarding the non-compliance with such laws and requirements were found. - 5.
-Reviewed the appropriateness and adequacy of risk management, by meeting with the management involved so as to be aware of all the operations of the Company's risk management, and give recommendations to make the risk management systems even more efficient and most suitable to the prevailing economic situations. - 6.
-Reviewed compliance with the anti-corruption measures according to the Private Sector Collective Action Coalition against Corruption (CAC), as well as reviewed the internal control, the preparation of the financial statements and other processes related to the anti-corruption measures.
-The Company was certified as a full member of Thailand's Private Sector Collective Action Coalition Against Corruption (CAC) on 4 July 2014.
-The Audit Committee has the opinion that the Company has fully implemented the measures with strict and careful. - 7.
-Considered the connected transactions and transactions which may cause conflicts of interest, in compliance with the laws and regulations of the Stock Exchange.
+The Audit Committee found no significant weaknesses or deficiencies.

+3. Considered the internal audit plan, which covering both the Company and its subsidiary; and also made recommendations to them to perform their jobs even more effectively and efficiently.

+4. Reviewed the Company's compliance with the securities and exchange laws, Stock Exchange of Thailand's requirement and laws related to the Company's business; and the Audit Committee concluded that no significant issues regarding the non-compliance with such laws and requirements were found.

+5. Reviewed the appropriateness and adequacy of risk management, by meeting with the management involved so as to be aware of all the operations of the Company's risk management, and give recommendations to make the risk management systems even more efficient and most suitable to the prevailing economic situations.

+6. Reviewed compliance with the anti-corruption measures according to the Private Sector Collective Action Coalition against Corruption (CAC), as well as reviewed the internal control, the preparation of the financial statements and other processes related to the anti-corruption measures which the company has set up a risk assessment that is related to corporate fraud, including a review of compliance with anti-corruption policy.
+The Company has been certified Membership Renewal of the Thailand's Private Sector Collective Action Coalition Against Corruption by the Private Sector Collective Action Coalition against Corruption on 25 May 2017.
+The Audit Committee has the opinion that the Company has fully implemented the measures with strict and careful.

+7. Considered the connected transactions and transactions which may cause conflicts of interest, in compliance with the laws and regulations of the Stock Exchange.
 The external auditor reviewed these items and found that they had all been sufficiently disclosed in the Company's financial statements.
 The Audit Committee was of the opinion with the external auditor, and agreed that the disclosure was reasonable and benefit to the Company.